libmapper/libmapper/doc/tutorials/tutorial_python.md

 =====================
-_libmapper_ uses the `mapper_timetag_t` data structure internally to store [NTP timestamps](http://en.wikipedia.org/wiki/Network_Time_Protocol#NTP_timestamps), but this value is represented using the `double` type in the python bindings.
+_libmapper_ uses the `mapper_timetag_t` data structure internally to store [NTP timestamps](http://en.wikipedia.org/wiki/Network_Time_Protocol#NTP_timestamps), but this value is represented using the `timetag` type in the python bindings.
 For example, the handler function called when a signal update is received contains a `timetag` argument.
 This argument indicates the time at which the source signal was _sampled_ (in the case of sensor signals) or _generated_ (in the case of sequenced or algorithimically-generated signals).

-The `update` function for output signals is overloaded; calling the function without a timetag argument will automatically label the outgoing signal update with the current time.
+The `update()` function for output signals is overloaded; calling the function without a timetag argument will automatically label the outgoing signal update with the current time.
 In cases where the update should more properly be labeled with another time, this can be accomplished by simply